tsuru/planb/README.md

   a network failure.
 Default value is ``30``.
 - ``--flush-interval``: Time in milliseconds to flush the proxied request.
   Default value is ``10``.
+- ``--request-id-header``: Enables PlanB to set a header with an unique ID to the requests, facilitating the process of tracing requests.

 ## Features